jianlin-cheng/DISTEMA/README.md

    ```

 # Contact
-If you find any bugs or have any suggestions, please eamil us. [mailto](xiaochen@mail.missouri.edu)
+If you find any bugs or have any suggestions, please eamil xiaochen@mail.missouri.edu